 - Chalet-Hôtel La Chemenaz or similar

-Today you will hike on the paths tread by Romans over gurgling ravines, see stone types of varied colours, get views of glacial lakes and climb two high pass crossings.
-The trail passes the southernmost point of the Mont Blanc massif, where you can enjoy unending vistas of the southern part of the mountain massif of the French Alps.
-You will first walk leisurely along the river to the baroque pilgrimage church Notre Dame de la Gorge, from where you can start with the long climb to the top of the passes: on a rocky alpine path from Col du Bonhomme (2329 m) to pass Col de la Croix du Bonhomme (2450 m).
-Replenish yourself at Refuge de la Croix du Bonhomme, a traditional shelter of the French Alpine Club.
-The last descent across alpine pastures with mountain brooks flowing through them leads you to Vallée des Glaciers (valley of glaciers) to the small hamlet of Les Chapieux.
-A short transfer form Les Chapieux will bring you down to your overnight accommodation location – Bourg-Saint-Maurice.
+Today’s trek takes you along a former Roman path, over gurgling ravines, past glacial lakes and with ascents to two cols.
+The trail passes the southernmost point of the Mont Blanc massif, with great views again.
+You start the day walking leisurely along the river to the Baroque Notre Dame de la Gorge church, where you start a long ascent to Col du Bonhomme (2,329m) and Col de la Croix du Bonhomme (2,450m).
+Take a rest at Refuge de la Croix du Bonhomme.
+The last descent takes you to Vallée des Glaciers and the small hamlet of Les Chapieux.
+A short transfer form Les Chapieux brings you to Bourg-Saint-Maurice.

 - Accommodation: Hotel Arolla or similar

-A short transfer takes you up to the Vallée des Glaciers, the valley of the glacier.
-From there you climb up to the Col de la Seigne pass, where you cross the border from France to Italy and enjoy fantastic panoramic views.
-You then hike through fields studded with flowers to the Rifugio Elisabetta, a traditional Italian mountaineering lodge.
-A side trip to the turquoise glacier lake Lacs de Miage is enticing before you take the bus or transfer (depending on the season) to Courmayeur, the home of great mountain guides and mountaineers.
+A short transfer takes you up to the Vallée des Glaciers.
+From there you climb up to Col de la Seigne, where you cross the border from France into Italy.
+You then hike through fields studded with flowers to Rifugio Elisabetta for a break.
+A short diversion to Lago di Miage is worth it before you take the bus or transfer (depending on the season) to Courmayeur, the home of great mountain guides and mountaineers.

 - Accommodation: Hotel Berthod or similar

-Passing by Rifugio Bertone, you walk on a scenic mountain path along the mountain flank.
-The Rifugio Bonatti mountain lodge will welcome you for a short rest on the terrace, directly opposite the massif of Mont-Blanc.
-The path takes you further over bridges and brooks to Arnouva, located at the height of 1800m in the valley head of the idyllic Val Ferret.
+Walk on a scenic mountain path to Rifugio Bertone, another great place for a rest with splendid views of the massif.
+The path takes you further over bridges and brooks to Arnouva, located at an elevation of 1,800m at the top of Val Ferret.

 - Accommodation: Hôtel Edelweiss or similar

-The blue alpine river of Dranse accompanies you on your hike past high mountain walls towards the valley through forests and meadows.
-Small traditional mountain villages with their typical stone houses and cornfields are a feast for the eyes on the relaxed hike through the valley.
-In the end, Murmeltierweg (ground-hog route) takes you up to Champex, a mountain location famous for its expansive forests and crystal clear lake.
+The glacial blue Dranse River accompanies you on your hike past high mountains towards the valley through forests, meadows and traditional mountain villages.
+At the end of the hike, the Murmeltierweg takes you up to Champex, a mountain location famous for its expansive forests and crystal clear lake.

 - Accommodation: Hôtel du Glacier or similar

 Beautiful forest and meadow paths take you down to Alpe am Plan de l’Au, where a long ascent begins to the higher pastures.
-You climb up to the Bovine lodge with panoramic views of the Rhone valley and bizarre shaped rocky peaks, where you can rest among gentians and alpine roses.
-Now you walk to Trient, famous for its rose-pink church and impressive glaciers on the surrounding mountain peaks.
-By bus or transfer (depending on the season) down to Martigny.
+Climb up to the Bovine lodge with panoramic views of the Rhone valley and bizarre shaped rocky peaks, where you can rest among gentians and alpine roses.
+Then continue on to Trient, famous for its impressive glaciers on the surrounding mountain peaks.
+Take a bus or private transfer (depending on the season) down to Martigny.